Glossary of Watercolor Terms and Techniques

 Graded wash - a wash that gradually changes in value.
 A graded was can be a single hue or a combinations of hues that make a smooth transition from

-light to dark or dark to light.
+light to dark or dark to light or bright to dull.

 Flat wash - is an area of evenly distributed color.
 "Flat" meaning the color remains the same hue, value(or intensity) and textural quality.
 No brush